johnnymoa/TextToSurvive-Hackathon-Project/README.md

 pinned: false
 ---

-# The Last Message - Horror Escape Game
+# Text to Survive - A Text-Based Horror Escape Game

 An interactive horror escape game where your messages determine the fate of others.